Data-driven acceleration of Photonic Simulations

 \section{Introduction}

-Numerically solving Maxwell's equations is often required in a large number of design problems, ranging from integrated photonic devices to RF antennas and filters.
-Recent advances in computational capabilities have opened up the door for algorithmic design of electromagnetic devices for a number of applications \cite{piggott2015inverse, piggott2014inverse, su2018fully} --- performing the electromagnetic simulations are usually the primary bottleneck in such design algorithms.
-However, during such a design process, the electromagnetic simulations being performed are on correlated permittivity distributions (e.g. permittivity distributions generated at different steps of a gradient-based design algorithm).
+Numerical algorithms for solving Maxwell's equations are often required in a large number of design problems, ranging from integrated photonic devices to RF antennas and filters.
+Recent advances in large-scale computational capabilities have opened up the door for algorithmic design of electromagnetic devices for a number of applications \cite{piggott2015inverse, piggott2014inverse, su2018fully}. {These design algorithms typically explore very high dimensional parameter spaces using gradient-based optimization methods.
+A single device optimization requires $\sim 500-1000$ electromagnetic simulations, making them the primary computational bottleneck.} However, during such a design process, the electromagnetic simulations being performed are on correlated permittivity distributions (e.g. permittivity distributions generated at different steps of a gradient-based design algorithm).
 The availability of such data opens up the possibility of using data-driven approaches for accelerating electromagnetic simulations.

-Accelerating simulations in a gradient-based optimization algorithm has been previously investigated in structural engineering designs via Krylov subspace recycling\cite{parks2006recycling, wang2007large} --- the key idea in such approaches is to utilize simulations performed in an optimization trajectory to speed up future simulations in the same trajectory.
-However, these approaches become computationally infeasible if an attempt is made to exploit the full extent of the available simulation data (e.g. use simulations performed in a large number of correlated optimization trajectories).
-Data-driven methods for solving partial-differential equations have only recently been investigated, with demonstration of learning an `optimal' finite-difference stencil \cite{bar2018data} for time-domain simulations, or using neural networks for solving partial differential equations \cite{han2018solving}.
+Accelerating simulations in a gradient-based optimization algorithm has been previously investigated in structural engineering designs via Krylov subspace recycling \cite{parks2006recycling, wang2007large} --- the key idea in such approaches is to {use the subspace spanned by simulations in an optimization trajectory to augment future simulations being performed in the same trajectory}. {However, these approaches become computationally infeasible if an attempt is made to exploit the full extent of the available simulation data (e.g. use simulations performed in a large number of correlated optimization trajectories) since the augmenting subspace becomes increasingly high-dimensional.
+Approaches that intelligently select a suitable low-dimensional subspace using machine learning models, like the one explored in this paper, are thus expected to be more efficient at exploiting the available simulation data in practical design settings.} Data-driven methods for solving partial-differential equations have only recently been investigated, with demonstration of learning an `optimal' finite-difference stencil \cite{bar2018data} for time-domain simulations, or using neural networks for solving partial differential equations \cite{han2018solving}.